Extend residence permit for higher education

 If your studies are going according to plan and follow the ordinary study period, you can submit, for example, an admission decision with your application that show that you will continue to conduct full-time studies and are admitted to studies that require your presence in Sweden.
 If you study in several programmes, you must submit a certificate that shows which courses are left in the respective programme.

 If you are to study in a programme other than the one you were admitted to in your previous application, you must send in a new admission decision that shows that you will study full time.
+If you change to another programme, it is also important that you can show the Swedish Migration Agency that you have paid any tuition fees for the new programme.

 If you have had a residence permit for the ordinary study period and apply for an extended permit to complete your studies outside the ordinary study period, you must also send in a certificate from your supervisor or another person with insight into your studies.